Key Takeaways

 If you’re looking for additional support in your life, know that professional mental health support is always available.
 Whether you’re weighing your next career move or trying to manage mental health symptoms, Rula can provide access to convenient, effective digital care from the comfort of home

 Rula’s therapist-matching program makes it easy to find a provider who takes your insurance in just a few clicks.
-And thanks to our extensive network, you can choose a therapist who offers the specialized support you deserve and has availability as soon as this week.
+And thanks to our extensive network, you can choose a therapist who offers the specialized support you deserve and has availability as soon as tomorrow.

 More From Rula